-Students are urged to actively and regularly participate in their courses in compliance with the University policy on Academic Participation and Substantive Interaction.
-Students who wish to withdraw from the University, an ongoing session, or a course in an ongoing session after the published drop deadline, must submit a request in writing to the Office of the Registrar for review.
-If the request is approved, the student will be deemed as officially withdrawn with a grade of "W" assigned for the course(s) in an ongoing session.
+Students who wish to withdraw from the University must submit a request in writing to withdrawal@trident.edu.
+Once the request is processed, the student will be deemed as officially withdrawn with a grade of 'W' assigned for any course(s) in an ongoing session.
 Students requesting to withdraw will be responsible for all applicable tuition and fees.
+Subject to other applicable policies or regulations, failure to participate does not constitute a withdrawal from the university.